Columbus Dog Bite Lawyers

 - Wrongful death

-As one of Ohio’s top dog bite injury law firms, the attorneys at Slater & Zurz know the ins and outs of dog attack cases.
+As one of Ohio’s top dog bite injury law firms, the lawyers at Slater & Zurz know the ins and outs of dog attack cases.
 We know precisely what needs to be shown to obtain maximum compensation on your behalf.
-Our dog bite attorneys will properly assess the full extent of your losses and fight aggressively to get you the compensation and justice you deserve.
+Our dog bite lawyers will properly assess the full extent of your losses and fight aggressively to get you the compensation and justice you deserve.

 What to Do After a Columbus Dog Bite Attack